 Life of Genie after her family

-While eating, she held anything she could not swallow in her mouth until the saliva broke it down, and if it took too long she spat it out and mashed it with her fingers.
+During meals, Genie would hold any food that she couldn’t swallow in her mouth until it was broken down by saliva.
+If it took too long, she would spit it out and mash it with her fingers.

 Genie’s Stay At Hospital

-Genie was assigned to physician James Kent, Kent initially observed no reactions from Genie but eventually drew a small amount of nonverbal and verbal responsiveness with a small puppet, and soon playing with the puppet became Genie’s favorite hobby.
+After being assigned to physician James Kent, Genie initially showed no signs of responsiveness.
+However, Kent eventually managed to draw out a small amount of nonverbal and verbal responses from her by using a puppet, and playing with it became Genie’s favorite pastime.

-Soon after, Genie began to learn to dress and use the toilet on her own.
-Kent attempted to form a normal friendship with Genie and decided to accompany her on walks and to all of her appointments.
+Under Kent’s care, Genie began to learn how to dress and use the toilet independently.
+Kent tried to build a normal friendship with her and accompanied her on walks and to all of her appointments.

 Father hit arm.
 Big wood.
 Genie cry. […] Not spit.
 Father.
 Hit face – spit […] Father hit big stick.
 Father angry.
 Father hit Genie big stick.
 Father take piece wood hit.
 Cry.
 Father make me cry.